 - No college owned furniture may be removed from a student room. - Painting of student rooms is not permitted. - Nails, adhesive stickers, decals, self-adhesive Velcro strips/squares, and other devices or materials which cause damage may not be used on room interior, woodwork, or doors.
-The two-sided adhesive pads are particularly damaging to woodwork and paint.
+The two-sided adhesive foam tape/pads are particularly damaging to woodwork and paint and are not allowed in the residence halls.
 Masking tape, poster putty, and 3M Removable Strips and Hooks are recommended for hanging room items. - Tampering with electrical systems (e.g., installing dimmer switches, ceiling fans, etc., or altering wiring) is prohibited for the safety of all residents and the general upkeep of the building. - No dry erase boards on residence hall room doors. - All fixed room furnishings and accessories, such as built-in closets and storage units, lights and other permanent structures, may not be removed or altered by residents.
 If such alterations occur, Facilities Services will be asked to return it to its original condition and residents will be charged.